 Simplified Storage

 The quick-release cord is an underrated feature we like.
-It’s satisfying, saves time and makes stowing your mop all the more efficient.
+It’s satisfying, saves time, and makes stowing your mop more efficient.
 You won’t have to fuss over wrapping its cord or tangles.
 The cord is 25 feet long — this won’t go unappreciated.

 One discrepancy is that you have to continuously pump the steam to keep it flowing.
 This won’t use up too much of your energy but might prove frustrating if you’re cleaning larger areas or deep cleaning.